Marie Osmond, 60, Is Ageless In New Instagram Share

 Vanessa and Nick appeared happy to stand alongside the entertainment legend in the image.
 Both looked casual and chic for their appearance.

-Vanessa wore a black turtleneck with a charcoal grey pencil skirt for her appearance on the CBS talker, which also boasts Carrie Ann Inaba, Sharon Osbourne, Eve and Sheryl Underwood as panelists.
+Vanessa wore a black turtleneck with a charcoal gray pencil skirt for her appearance on the CBS talker, which also boasts Carrie Ann Inaba, Sharon Osbourne, Eve, and Sheryl Underwood as panelists.

-Nick kept it casual with dark-colored jeans, a grey shirt, and a coordinating leather jacket.
+Nick kept it casual with dark-colored jeans, a gray shirt, and a coordinating leather jacket.

-The couple appeared on the show to speak about their new reality series titled Love Is Blind, which debuts on Netflix February 13.
+The couple appeared on the show to discuss their new reality series titled Love Is Blind, which debuts on Netflix February 13.
 The show is a three-week event experiment where single men and women look for love and get engaged, all before meeting in person.